alarner/bookshelf-api/README.md

 # bookshelf api

-Bookshelf API is a configurable set up Express middleware that allows you to serve a RESTful API from a directory of [Bookshelf.js](http://bookshelfjs.org/) models.
+Bookshelf API is configurable Express middleware that allows you to serve a RESTful API from a directory of [Bookshelf.js](http://bookshelfjs.org/) models.

+`npm install --save bookshelf-api`

 Here's the basic usage: